 2. Choose Your Platform Wisely

 It’s important to understand the value of each advertising channel.
 While search advertising platforms like Google Ads work well for businesses who are in clear demand, they are less effective for small businesses and startups who haven’t created brand awareness for their products and services.
 For small businesses, you want to create demand from the bottom up, and that’s where you can consider other advertising platforms like Facebook and your local online newspaper.
 Each platform offers different value, and just because it has worked for one company, doesn’t mean it will work for yours.
 By analysing each outlet, understand which one is worth investing your time and money into.
-Check out here to learn more about advertising platforms.

 3. A/B Split-Testing

 Advertising could be the main component for your online marketing campaigns.
 However, it can also be one of your most expensive costs too.
 To ensure that your paid ads are performing, effective and getting your money’s worth, A/B testing your ads regularly will help you understand which ads are getting your the conversions.
 A/B testing; also known as split testing is a way to test two ideas next to each other at the same time, to see what idea yields the best result.

 Things you can A/B test include differing headlines, the description, the link and the keywords that the ad displays for.